kovitikus/hecate-mud/docs/rooms/Occupancy Tracking.md

 Rooms are grouped together by zone tag.

-Each time a human moves a character into a room, the room checks to see if its zone tag is already on the occupied list.
+Each time a player moves a character into a room, the room checks to see if its zone tag is already on the occupied list.

-If not, then a tag is to the room added as ``('zonename', category='occupied')``
+If not, then a tag is added to the room.
+``('zonename', category='occupied')``

 ```python